 The study

-Examining the effects of a patented plant seed extract, Epiitalis® in the osteochondral fragment-exercise model of osteoarthritis.
+Examining the effects of the oral supplement Biota orientalis in the osteochondral fragment-exercise model of osteoarthritis in the horse.

 Kathryn A. Seabaugh, Myra F. Barrett, C. Wayne McIlwraith, David D. Frisbie.